 Just a reminder that if you own and/or lease 240 irrigable acres or more in the 17 Western states, you are required to complete a Federal RRA form.
 Water CANNOT be delivered until these forms are completed.

 There will be a Gopher Bounty Program this year.
 The District will pay $1.00 per tail.
 Gophers must be caught within the jurisdiction of the Owyhee Irrigation District.
-LANDOWNERS are the ONLY authorized participants.
+LANDOWNERS WITH OWYHEE IRRIGATION WATER RIGHTS are the ONLY authorized participants.
+We will begin accepting tails in April.
 Designated days for turning in gopher tails are Tuesday, Wednesday, and Thursday between the times of 8:00 A.M. and 8:30 A.M.
-Rotting tails will NOT be accepted.
-The tails will be counted and verified.
-A check will be issued to you the following month.
+Rotting tails and other parts of animals will NOT be accepted.
+A District employee will count and verify the number of tails, and a check will be issued the following month.

 The Board of Directors for the Owyhee Irrigation District usually meet the third Tuesday, following the first Monday, of each month, although, that can change depending on Management, The Joint Committee, and The Board of Directors.
 Check here and our Facebook page for date and time information.